hayoade1/thomas_cc_demo/terraform/aws/README.md

 ### Pre-requisites

 1. A machine with git and ssh installed
-2. The appropriate [Terraform binary](https://www.terraform.io/downloads.html) for your system
+2. The appropriate [Terraform binary](https://www.terraform.io/downloads.html) for your system.
+This demo was tested using terraform `v0.11.10`.
-3. An AWS account with credentials which allow you to deploy infrastructure
+3. An AWS account with credentials which allow you to deploy infrastructure.
 4. An already-existing [Amazon EC2 Key Pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html). *NOTE*: if the EC2 Key Pair you specify is not your default ssh key, you will need to use `ssh -i /path/to/private_key` instead of `ssh` in the commands below

 ### Build AMIs using Packer (optional)
 - The packer configuration used to build the machine images is in the `packer` directory.
-All images except the one built with Vault Enterprise are currently public and reside in AWS `us-east-1` region.
+All images are currently public and reside in AWS `us-east-1` region.
-- Use `make aws` if you want to build the AWS AMIs; if building your own packer images, please edit the AWS Account # appropriately.
+- If you want to build the AWS AMIs use the steps below:
+  - Edit the AWS Account # appropriately in `packer/*.json` file.
+More specifically, adjust the `"owners": ["<your-aws-account-#>"]` parameter to reflect your AWS account #.
+  - Change to the `packer` directory: `cd packer`.
+  - Then issue the command: `make aws`.

 ### Provisioning